steren/cloud-run-node-18/README.md

 ## Deploy to Google Cloud Run

+Use the buttom above, or the following steps:

 * Build with `gcloud builds submit --tag gcr.io/[your-project]/node13`
 * Deploy with `gcloud beta run deploy --image gcr.io/[your-project]/node13`